CoverProof

 TL;DR

 Wealth Managers face Section 250 obligations under the Crime and Policing Act 2026.
 Wealth managers typically have a large, distributed adviser workforce — many of whom hold CF30 (Customer) functions but are not Senior Management Function holders.
 Section 250's s.250(3) test captures individuals who play a significant role in managing or organising a substantial part of the organisation's activities.
 Senior relationship managers, private banking heads, and discretionary portfolio leads often meet this definition, creating a meaningful gap between your SM&CR register and your true Section 250 exposure.
 Typical Section 250 gap: Uncovered advisers and managers in a mid-size wealth firm.
 Key roles in scope: Senior relationship managers, Discretionary portfolio managers, Private banking heads.
 Deadline: June 29, 2026.
-CoverProof automates the SM&CR gap analysis, declarations, and litigation-grade evidence pack generation for wealth management firms.
+CoverProof automates the SM&CR gap analysis, declarations, and PDF/A-3B board evidence pack generation for wealth management firms.

 20–60